 IMPORTANT: You must maintain minimum wall and ceiling clearances during installation.
-The minimum clearances are shown in Figure 4.
+The minimum clearances are shown in Figure 6.
 Measure from outermost point of heater.

-When the appliance is installed directly on carpeting, tile or other combustible material, other than wood flooring, the appliance shall be installed on a metal or wood panel extending the full width and depth of the appliance.
+If installed on carpeting or other combustible material (other than wood) a floor protector made of metal or wood shall extend the full